Spider-Man and Venom: Maximum Carnage: Reception

 The game received "mixed or average" and "generally favorable" reviews.
 The reviewers of Electronic Gaming Monthly scored the SNES version a unanimous 5 out of 10, commenting that the appearances by other superheroes are "cool", but outweighed by the "sloppy" graphics and mediocre control.
 The SNES version was also given a 3.45/5 from Nintendo Power.
 Reviewing the Genesis port, GamePro commented that "all the graphics, features, and fighting action are identical on the Genesis version—unfortunately, so are the drawbacks that made this only an average SNES game".
 They elaborated that the game controls well but is overly long and repetitive due to the player character's limited selection of moves, the lack of objects to interact with, the low variety of enemies, and the similar look to all the backgrounds.

-Overall, critical reception of the game remarkably improved as the game received a cult following over later years, where it was praised for its inspired soundtrack, its fun, its faithful comic book adapting and the challenging difficulty, as well as the ability to switch between Spider-Man and Venom, as many called it "one of the best beat'em up games".
+Overall, critical reception of the game remarkably improved as the game received a cult following over later years, where it was praised for its inspired soundtrack, its faithful comic book adapting and the challenging difficulty, as well as the ability to switch between Spider-Man and Venom, as many called it "one of the best beat'em up games".

 IGN gave the game a positive review, where they listed the game 85th in their list of the "Top 100 SNES games of all time".
 In 2013, Arcade Sushi ranked the game eighth on their list of the "10 Best Retro Beat 'em Ups".
 In 2018, Complex rated the game 63rd on their list of "The Best Super Nintendo Games of All Time".

 Comic book website CBR.com has given a more positive review about the game, calling it "the superhero game that changed and revolutionized the beat'em up genre and the superhero genre in a positive way, and becoming one of the great beat 'em up games of its era".